-Having been surrounded by a variety of animals from an early age, Anna’s interest in Veterinary Physiotherapy stemmed from riding and competing her first horse Fizz, who later became unwell and needed rehabilitation.
+Anna’s interest in Veterinary Physiotherapy stemmed from riding and competing her first horse Fizz, who later became unwell and needed rehabilitation.
 She was then introduced to a veterinary physiotherapist and McTimoney Animal Practitioner, who sparked an interest in rehabilitation and performance enhancement.
 This led her to pursue a career within the veterinary industry.
 On the canine side, she has worked with police dogs and became inspired to work in all aspects of canine rehabilitation, in addition to improving performance in the working and agility dog.

 During her university degree at Moreton Morrell Anna undertook a clinical placement module whereby she worked on individual equine and canine cases, including: agility dogs, working dogs and previously raced greyhounds.
 On the equine side, she was able to work with horses from all disciplines and ages.
 Throughout her degree, Anna gained invaluable experience dealing with a variety of cases both orthopedic and neurological, this developed her vocation as a veterinary physiotherapist.

 During her spare time, Anna enjoys producing her young dressage horse Hugo, competing in British Dressage where he benefits from regular Physiotherapy for performance enhancement.